Browncoat/NCCCoreDataClient/README.md

 ### Passing the request to an HTTP Client and adding Session Headers

-`NCCCoreDataClient` requires that you add an NSManagedObject Category that overrides
+`NCCCoreDataClient` requires that you add a Swift Extension or an NSManagedObject Category that overrides

 ```swift
 // Swift